🚨Charlie Kirk Suspect Captured, Antifa Confirmed w/ Dr. Josef, Laura Delano, Alex Stein

 unidentified

-You know what concerns me is the is the internet video because in the past they would do it everyone would go to the public square and they'd watch it and then they'd leave and they'd be like I'm never messing with that.
+Everyone would go to the public square and they'd watch it and then they'd leave and they'd be like, I'm never messing with that.

 unidentified

-I was just gonna say we're in an uncharted terror to get back to you know, this this deeper point that we're we're living that the world that we live in is we are not designed to thrive in in a digitized reality.
+Get back to you know this, this deeper point that we're, we're living, that the world that we live in is we are not designed to thrive in, in in a digitized reality like evolutionarily, we have not adapted yet.

 It's happened so fast.

-And so this question of what do we do, you know, public execution or not, or and I feel like I can't speak to it because I just have to sit, it's such a big question.
+And I feel like I can't speak to it because I just have to, it's such a big question.

-What I'm doing is I'm always kind of bridging the line between manifesting a positive future because it does have implications on what people hear and believe and think is gonna happen, and also just saying what's really happening, which can be very dark.
+What I'm doing is I'm always kind of bridging the line between manifesting a positive future because it does have implications on what people hear and believe and think is going to happen.

 I just thought a couple days ago that Top Gun ended the Cold War.

-Like obviously Reagan and Gorbachev did it three years later, but I think heavily the Russians were inspired by that movie, and they were like, maybe we could be the bad guys.
+Like, obviously, Reagan and Gorbachev did it three years later, but I think heavily the Russians were inspired by that movie and they were like, maybe we could be the bad guys.

-And like Tom Cruise is such a hero in so many ways.
+And like, Tom Cruise is such a hero in so many ways.

 unidentified